oscar2song/pdfforge/README.md

 See [ARCHITECTURE.md](docs/ARCHITECTURE.md) for detailed architecture documentation.

 For TOC generation and customization details, see the TOC guide: [docs/TOC.md](docs/TOC.md).
+For the new Split feature, see the Split guide: [docs/SPLIT.md](docs/SPLIT.md).

 ## 🚀 Quick Start